Skip to content

 • Vanilla extract: I prefer to use pure vanilla extract for the best flavor.

-How to Make Chocolate Chip Coconut Cookies
+How to Make Oatmeal Coconut Chocolate Chip Cookies

 Showing how to make coconut chocolate chip cookies in a 4 step collage.

-1. Cream.
+• Cream.
 In the large bowl of your stand mixer fitted with the paddle attachment, beat the butter and sugars together until smooth and creamy.
 Then beat in the egg and vanilla.

-2. Blend.
+• Blend.
 Add the dry ingredients plus some of the chocolate chips to a blender and pulse a few times until the oats and chocolate chips are broken into pieces.

-3. Combine.
+• Combine.
 Mix the flour mixture with the wet ingredients until just combined.
 Then fold in the coconut and remaining oats and chocolate chips.

-• Measure accurately.
+• Measure flour accurately.
 I know I say this all the time when it comes to baking, but it really does make a difference.
 You can still get great results without a food scale, so check out my guide to measuring flour for the best technique to use.

 • Get the perfect shape.
 If you’re looking for a perfectly round cookie shape, use a spoon or a spatula to gently push the edges of the baked cookies towards the center to bring them back into a round shape.